RakhithJK/marticliment-UniGetUI-wiki/Home.md

 There are a few unofficial package managers for Windows, such as Chocolatey, Scoop and Ninite.
 In 2020 Microsoft finally decided to develop an official package manager, called Winget-CLI (inspired by the now defunct AppGet).

-However, there's no official graphical user interface for Winget.
+However, there's no official graphical user interface (GUI) for Winget.
 It's necessary a CLI (PowerShell or cmd) to be able to use it.
 Therefore, WingetUI has the goal of providing a GUI for Winget-CLI (and other package managers available on Windows).

 So, WingetUI makes it easy for users to enjoy the capabilities of Winget-CLI and Scoop with a few clicks!